As founder of The Barbie Girls Project, Natasha donates new and gently used Barbie dolls to girls in need in Central Indiana.

 A Lesson in Playing With Barbie Dolls

-What I quickly discovered was that there are several groups around the U.S. and abroad that are focused on finding gently used Barbies that they donate to girls from needy families.
+I quickly discovered that there are several groups around the U.S. and abroad that are focused on finding gently used Barbies that they donate to girls from needy families.
 What I did not find was a group that did so in my geographical area.
 Therefore, armed with the notion to accomplish something that would give back to the community as well as the environment, I decided to try our luck with donating gently used Barbies to underprivileged girls in our city.
 My thought was, not only would my daughter and I have fun working together as a team, but I would be teaching her compassion and selflessness in a unique and engaging way.

 Seeing a Need, Filling a Need

 What I liked about the other Barbie groups out there is that they all do more than just donate any old doll.
 Each doll is carefully groomed, dressed, and accessorized, then put into a draw-string bag that serves as a gift bag as well as a travel tote to store Barbie in for play on-the-go.
 What little girl wouldn't love that?